Philippines Contemporary Artists

 With hyper-realistic precision, Patricia Perez Eustaquio's paintings are a reflection on the world (both man-made and natural) through the metaphor of the Orchid, asking what drives our search for the unique, as we seek to replicate the object of our desire.
 So while orchids were rare specimens, becoming an obsession for orchid hunters, they are now the object of a 'big business' in the horticultural industry and the attraction of botanical gardens.
 The artist's recurring motifs are the wilted flowers that she uses in her main works, focusing on their textures and tortured forms.

-Fabric has recently become a key element in Patricia Perez Eustaquio's work, she creates sculptures by wrapping silk or crochet around objects and then removing the object to make what she calls a "ghost", very small objects or empty carcasses that evoke issues surrounding memory and perception.
+Fabric has recently become a key part of Patricia Perez Eustaquio's work, creating sculptures by wrapping objects in silk or crochet, then removing the object to make what she calls a "ghost," a very small object or empty carcasses that evoke questions surrounding memory and perception.

 EXHIBITIONS